rohithsharma84/ibmi_query_runner/backend/UPGRADE_NOTES.md

 - **Node.js Version**: The application requires Node.js >= 16.0.0 (unchanged)
 - **ESLint Plugins**: If you need additional ESLint plugins in the future, ensure they support ESLint 9.x flat config format
-- **node-jt400**: Version 6.0.1 includes performance improvements and bug fixes over 2.2.0
+- **node-jt400**: Version 3.0.0 includes performance improvements and bug fixes over 2.2.0 without requiring Python 3.8+ for native compilation
+- **Python Compatibility**: If you upgrade Python to 3.8+ in the future, you can consider upgrading to node-jt400 v6.0.1 for additional features